anurag0013/PyGIP/README.md

         raise NotImplementedError
 ```

-To implement your own attack:
+To implement your own defense:

 1. **Inherit from `BaseDefense`**:
    Create a new class that inherits from `BaseDefense`.
 You’ll need to provide the following required parameters in the